entelognathus/agnathan-phylogeny/agnathan character list.md

 82. Distinct dorsal fin: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-This is judged to be absent in Astraspis, in which two specimens show the articulated dorsal headshield with no evidence for a dorsal fin30,33; we have scored it absent
+> - Dearden *et al*.
+(2023): “This is judged to be absent in Astraspis, in which two specimens show the articulated dorsal headshield with no evidence for a dorsal fin30,33; we have scored it absent

 83. Dorsal fins: 1, continuous or adjacent to one another; 1, set apart from each other widely.